-Permissions in a Permission Set include permissions as high-level as copy, print, scan, and fax.
-They also include more granular permissions that control administrative functions like the ability to print a received incoming fax and the ability to delete any non-fax Job Storage job.
+Permissions in a Permission Set include permissions as high-level as print.
+They also include more granular permissions that control administrative functions like the ability to delete any Job Storage job.
 Each permission in a Permission Set has two possible values: allowed and disallowed.

+- FIA ATD.1 (Permission Set)

+- FIA USB.1

+- FMT\MSA.1-perm

-- FMT MSA.1-perm - FMT_SMF.1
+- FMT SMF.1